ale-bena/Face-Blurring-Unet-Thesis/README.md

 ┃ ┃ ┣ 00001.jpg
 ┃ ┃ ┣ ...
 ```
-The dataset is organized in two different types of folders: training and validation.
-The total number of images of the dataset is 12000 and they are then divided 80% for training(9600), and 20% for validation.
 FIRST: the images come from a cropped verison(256x256) of the VGGFace2 dataset found on kaggle:
 This has been done to be coherent to an inspiring research which used the VGGFace2 dataset, XimSwap[].
 The images in the dataset ocntain mostly one face and are for the major part frontal face images where the image usually big.